Anon-Planet/thgtoa/docs/guide/index.md

 This laptop could have an HDD (7200rpm) or an SSD/NVMe drive.
 Both possibilities have their benefits and issues that will be detailed later.

-All future online steps performed with this laptop should ideally be done from a safe network such as Public Wi-Fi in a safe place (see [Find some safe places with decent public Wi-Fi][Find some safe places with decent public Wi-Fi:]).
+All future online steps performed with this laptop should ideally be done from a safe network such as Public Wi-Fi in a safe place (see [Find some safe places with decent public Wi-Fi](#find-some-safe-places-with-decent-public-wi-fi)).
 But several steps will have to be taken offline first.

 ### Some laptop recommendations